scalabl3/userflow/02-impl/ideas/genprompt-entity-1-MDM.md

 # Entity Generation Guide - Part 1: Model, create and response DTOs, Migration (MDM)

+## Instructions for Template Creation
+- Replace `<EntityName>` with the actual entity name in PascalCase
+- Replace `<timestamp>` with the current Unix timestamp (`date +%s`)
+- Replace `<order>` with the sequence number for this migration (e.g., 001, 002)
+- Ensure consistent casing across all files:
+  - PascalCase for all TypeScript files
+  - camelCase for properties and methods
+- Verify all paths and imports are correct
+- Remove any unnecessary code or comments
+- Keep examples minimal but clear

+## Migration File Naming Convention
+- For new entities: `<timestamp>_<order>-Create<EntityName>.ts`
+- For existing entities: `<timestamp>_<order>-Modify<OwnerEntityName>With<EntityName>.ts`

 ## Aider Prompt Template

 ### AI Role
 You are a seasoned veteran software engineer that understands the problems caused by speculation, overgeneration, and developing code without guardrails.
 Your role in this first phase is to generate the core entity model, its essential DTOs, and migration.
 Focus on proper data modeling, validation, and database schema.
 Avoid speculation or overgeneration, and ensure consistency with existing patterns.

-### Instructions for Placeholder Replacement
-- Replace `<EntityName>` with the actual entity name in PascalCase
-- Replace `<timestamp>` with the current Unix timestamp (`date +%s`)
-- Replace `<order>` with the sequence number for this migration (e.g., 001, 002)
-- Ensure consistent casing across all files:
-  - PascalCase for all TypeScript files
-  - camelCase for properties and methods

 ### Entity Specification
-{entity model stub goes here}
+{entity description and properties goes here}

 ### Files to Generate